‘Naughty boy’: Monty Python star Terry Jones dies at 77

 In 2014, more than three decades after their last live performance, the five surviving Pythons reunited for a string of stage shows that revived their old skits for adoring audiences.

-Two years later, Jones was diagnosed with frontotemporal dementia, which gradually robbed him of the ability to write and speak.
+Palin would recall that during the stage run, Jones struggled for the first time with remembering lines.
+Two years later, Jones’s family announced he had been diagnosed with frontotemporal dementia, which gradually robbed him of the ability to write and speak.

+Palin said in 2016 that losing the ability to speak was “the cruelest thing that could befall someone to whom words, ideas, arguments, jokes and stories were once the stuff of life.”

+The news of his diagnosis came just after the Welsh film and TV industry group Bafta Cymru announced that Jones had been given a special award for his outstanding contribution to film and television.

 Jones is survived by his wife, his ex-wife Alison Telfer, and three children.